ooni/spec/opos/OONI-Probe-Orchestration-System-Design.md

 ## 1.4 Transparent

 There should be full transparency over what is being scheduled to be run on orchestrated probes.
-That is to say that it should be possible for anybody to inspect the log of all the instructions and determine which ones have affected their probe.
+That is to say that all measurements scheduled via OPOS must be recorded in an append only log so that it's possible, upon request, for a user to learn what jobs have affected their probe.

 # 2.0 High level overview

 Components:

-**OPOS Client**: This is generally an instance of ooniprobe (or ooniprobe-mobile) that is subscribing to the OPOC event feed.
+**OPOS Client**: This is generally an instance of ooniprobe (or ooniprobe-mobile) that is subscribing to the OPOS event feed.

 **OPOS Scheduler**: This is the component that knows the status of the jobs scheduled via the OPOS Management Interface, which OPOS Clients have taken them